H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 14.2 Inputs to the Consolidation Process
 [](https://github.com/H4HWV2011/msjarvis-public-docs/blob/main/thesis/14-hippocampus-and-memory-consolidation.md#142-inputs-to-the-consolidation-process)
+The inputs listed here correspond to the world‑model backbone on the left side of Figure 14.1.
 The consolidation routines draw on several concrete sources of information that already exist in the system:

 **GBIM entities and normalized beliefs**
 The core inputs are rows in `gbim_worldview_entity` and their 1:1 normalized belief snapshots in `gbim_belief_normalized`.
 Each belief row encodes identity (label, GBIM ID, source_table, source_pk, worldview_id), where (SRID, centroids, bbox, optional county/zip), and `evidence.provenance` (dataset, original feature IDs).
 These form the semantic and spatial backbone of hippocampal memory.